Dr. Mary E. McCoy

 University of Wisconsin-Madison

 Dr. Mary E. McCoy coordinates outreach and communications for UW-Madison’s Center for Southeast Asian Studies.
 She also teaches courses on rhetoric, politics and culture in UW-Madison’s Department of Communication Arts.
-Her research focuses on media and democratization, with particular emphasis on Indonesia, social movements, religious intolerance, rhetorical genres, and freedom of speech.
+Her research focuses on media and democratization, with particular emphasis on Indonesia, social movements, religious intolerance, legacies of authoritarianism, rhetorical genres, and freedom of speech.

 Ph.D.
 Northwestern University, Communication Studies, 2005